Dr. Sheri R. Noviello, Interim Provost and Vice President for Academic Affairs

 Core Curriculum of the University System of Georgia (USG)

-Every institution in the USG will have a core curriculum of precisely 42 semester hours (although hours in each area may differ by institution) and an Area F of precisely 18 hours.
-All students must meet the core requirements of the institutions from which they receive their degrees.
+Every institution in the University System of Georgia will have Core IMPACTS of precisely 42 semester hours and a Field of Study area of precisely 18 hours.
+All students must meet the Core IMPACTS requirements of the institutions from which they receive their degrees.

 Area Name Description